-- (a) A falconer shall maintain complete and accurate records for each raptor that identifies: - (1) The species, sex, age, and lineage of each raptor; - (2) date of acquisition; - (3) the date of the death, loss, release, or transfer to another person of each raptor and an explanation of the reasons therefore; and, - (4) name, address, and permit number of the person(s) who previously possessed the raptor, and date of transfer. - (b) The records required in subsection (a) of this section shall be maintained in chronological order, retained for a minimum of five years after the date of death, loss, or transfer of any raptor possessed by a falconer and shall be available for inspection at any reasonable time upon request of the commissioner or his designee.
-The United States Fish and Wildlife Service Form 3-186A may be used.
-A supplemental report shall also be prepared and attached to the Form 3-186A to address the lineage of each bird and to explain the loss, release or transfer or death of each raptor. - (c) A falconer shall submit to the commissioner an annual activity report by July 1 on a form provided by the commissioner that identifies: - (1) The number, species, and band number of raptors used; - (2) the number, species, date, and location of all kills of any animal for which there is no season or is out of season; - (3) the number, species, date, and location of all kills of any animal for which there is an open season; and, - (4) the number and species of replacement raptors.
+- (a) A falconer shall maintain complete and accurate records for each raptor that identify: - (1) the species, sex, age, and lineage; - (2) the date of acquisition; - (3) the date of the death, loss, release, or transfer to another person of each raptor and an explanation of the reasons therefore; and, - (4) if applicable, the name, address, and permit number of persons who previously possessed the raptor, and date of transfer. - (b) The records required in subsection (a) of this section shall be maintained in chronological order, retained for a minimum of five years after the date of death, loss, or transfer of any raptor possessed by a falconer and shall be available for inspection at any reasonable time upon request of the commissioner or the commissioner's duly designated agent.

+(Adopted effective March 1, 2004; Amended August 3, 2009; Amended December 9, 2013)